 Jacqueline is a member of the Executive Council of the Florida Bar Association’s International Law Section.
-She serves as Chair of the International Law Section’s Women in International Law Committee, Co-Chair of the DHS, Labor Department and State Department Liaison Committee and is a member of the Section’s Foreign Legal Consultant Committee.
-She is Co-Chair of AILA South Florida’s Luncheons Committees and has served as Co-Chair of the DMV Committee.
-Jacqueline has lectured at immigration seminars on business and family based immigration issues as well as on the effects of criminal convictions on a noncitizen’s immigration status and the relief available.
-In 2009, she was selected as a Florida Rising Star.
+She serves as Chair of the International Law Section’s Women in International Law Committee and is a member of the Section’s Foreign Legal Consultant Committee.
+She has also served on the Board of Directors of AILA South Florida.
+Additionally, she has served as Chair and Co-Chair of AILA South Florida’s Luncheons Committees, Co-Chair of the DMV Committee, and has been a member of the CLE Committee.
+Jacqueline has lectured at immigration seminars on business and family-based immigration issues as well as on the effects of criminal convictions on a noncitizen’s immigration status and the relief available.
+In 2009 and 2018, she was selected as a Florida Rising Star.
 A maximum of 2.5% of the state’s attorneys are named to the Rising Stars list.

 Jacqueline received her B.B.A. from the University of Miami and her J.D. from St. Thomas University School of Law.
 She is admitted to practice in the State of Florida as well as in the U.S. District Court for the Southern and Middle Districts of Florida and the United States Court of Appeals for the Eleventh Circuit.
 She is also fluent in Spanish.